fractal6/fractal6.go/README.md

     unzip fractal6-adm64.zip && mv fractal6-amd64 fractal6
     cd fractal6

 > This will install the client built for fractale.co.
-To point to your own instance, you need to rebuild it (see [fractal6-ui.elm](https://github.com/fractal6/fractal6-ui.elm/) and [fractal6-ui.elm#3](https://github.com/fractal6/fractal6-ui.elm/issues/3) ) Otherwise it will query api.fractale.co
+To point to your own instance, you need to replace the `public/` folder by your own build, otherwise it will query the fractale.co api (for build instruction, see [fractal6-ui.elm](https://github.com/fractal6/fractal6-ui.elm/) and [fractal6-ui.elm#3](https://github.com/fractal6/fractal6-ui.elm/issues/3) ).

 Copy the config file template